lrswss/sensorcamp-munich/README.md

 This stack was originally composed for a [barcamp](https://barcamptools.eu/SensorCamp/) session on LoRaWAN infrastructure presented on the "2.
-Fachtagung Sensordaten" on the 13./14.11.2019 in Munich and updated to recent ChirpStack components, FROST 1.13 and PostgreSQL/Postgis 11/2.5 in March 2021.
+Fachtagung Sensordaten" on the 13./14.11.2019 in Munich and updated to recent ChirpStack components, FROST 1.14 and PostgreSQL/Postgis 11/2.5.1 in July 2021.